Installation¶

 Step 3: Package dependencies¶

-Besides the packages above, you might need local system packages to build and run pretalx.
+Besides the packages above, you will need local system packages to build and run pretalx.
 We cannot maintain an up-to-date dependency list for all Linux flavours – on Ubuntu-like systems, you will need packages like:

 build-essential